GoogleCloudPlatform/cloud-hackathons/hacks/adk-intro/solutions.md

 If you get authentication errors, make sure that the environment variables as defined above (in the `.env` file) are set and have been sourced.

 > [!NOTE]
-> At the time of this writing the latest Gemini model is only available in the `global` region, so we have hardcoded the location to be `global` for the model.
+> At the time of this writing the latest Gemini model is only available in the `global` region, so we have hardcoded the location to be `global` for the model (see the `settings.py` for the implementation details).
 The location that's configured through the `.env` file is ignored (although it would be used as the deployment location if the agent was deployed to the Agent Runtime).

 ## Challenge 2: Equipping the Scanner